 The dumbbell seal row helps to isolate the movement to your back and shoulders and prevents you from using your body's momentum to aid in lifts.
 This helps you fully engage your rear deltoid and lats to maximize the lift's benefit.

-This is one of the best db lat exercises for those with limited mobility or those carrying a lower-body injury.
+This is one of the best dumbbell lat exercises for those with limited mobility or those carrying a lower-body injury.
 Taking all your other major muscles out of the equation allows you to get the most from your workout and grow your shoulder width quickly.

 6. Incline Rows